 In 2020, the company expects to generate free cash flow within $350-$400 million, assuming WTI crude price at $55 per barrel and Henry Hub gas price at $2.50 per Mcf.
 The metric implies significant fall from the 2019 level of $608.4 million.

 How Have Estimates Been Moving Since Then?

-Currently, Continental Resources has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. Following the exact same course, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+Currently, Continental Resources has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Continental Resources has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Notably, Continental Resources has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.